-27 The annual award for a student in a clock-hour or nonterm credit-hour program is always the scheduled award even if the student is attending less than full time.
+28 The annual award for a student in a clock-hour or nonterm credit-hour program is always the scheduled award even if the student is attending less than full time.

-28 In recent years, ED has published the Federal Pell Grant Payment and Disbursement Schedules as a Dear Colleague Letter (DCL).
-For the 2021-2022 Federal Pell Grant Payment and Disbursement Schedules, see https://fsapartners.ed.gov/knowledge-center/library/dear-colleague-letters/2021-01-22/2021-2022-federal-pell-grantpayment-and-disbursement-schedules.
+29 In recent years, ED has published the Federal Pell Grant Payment and Disbursement Schedules as a Dear Colleague Letter (DCL).
+For the 2022-2023 Federal Pell Grant Payment and Disbursement Schedules, see https://fsapartners.ed.gov/knowledge-center/library/dear-colleague-letters/2022-03-24/revised-2022-2023-federal-pell-grant-payment-and-disbursement-schedules.

-29 The actual minimum award differs because ED uses midpoints for both the expected family contribution (EFC) and the cost of attendance (COA) in the scheduled award rule.
+30 The actual minimum award is not exactly 10% of the total maximum award because ED uses midpoints for both the expected family contribution (EFC) and the cost of attendance (COA) in the scheduled award rule.
 ED's Federal Pell Grant Payment and Disbursement Schedules group COA and EFC in approximately \$100 increments and calculate the award levels for each increment based on the increment midpoints.